spiffe/spiffe/standards/WIT-SVID.md

 ### 3. Claims

+The WIT-SVID specification does not introduce any claims beyond those defined by the upstream document.
+However, it does set additional restrictions on some claims.

 TODO:

 - `iss` claim.
-Do we wish to make this mandatory?
+This is RECOMMENDED in the WIT specification.
+Do we wish to mirror this, or, make it mandatory?

 ### 3.1.
 Subject - `sub`

 The `sub` claim MUST be present and set to the SPIFFE ID of the workload to which it is issued.
 This is the primary claim against which workload identity is asserted.

-TODO: Mandatory, and must be the SPIFFE ID of the workload.
+For example: `spiffe://example.org/service`.

 ### 3.2.
 Additional Claims

+It is permitted for an implementation to include additional claims not specified in this document or the upstream document.

 ## 4. Token Signing and Validation